percona/postgres/contrib/pg_tde/documentation/docs/faq.md

 The principal key is used to encrypt the internal keys.
 The principal key is stored in the key management store.
 When you query the table, the principal key is retrieved from the key store to decrypt the table.
 Then the internal key for that table is used to decrypt the data.

 ### WAL encryption
+AÅ: We should mention this is a BETA feature and subject to change.

 WAL encryption is done globally for the entire database cluster.
 All modifications to any database within a PostgreSQL cluster are written to the same WAL to maintain data consistency and integrity and ensure that PostgreSQL cluster can be restored to a consistent state.
 Therefore, WAL is encrypted globally.